rexresearch

 and is the agent for obtaining the very high pH necessary to

-inhibitors protect the newly exposed surface from further attack
+been removed.
+The inhibitors protect the newly exposed surface

-that the salt is very highly soluble and provides the means for
+advantages that the salt is very highly soluble and provides the

-obtaining the very high pH necessary to support the desired
+means for obtaining the very high pH necessary to support the

-reaction with the coatings and/or underlying oxides.
-However, an
+desired reaction with the coatings and/or underlying oxides.

-important problem associated with using caustic solutions is the
+However, an important problem associated with using caustic

-difficulty in removing the sodium ion from the spent (waste)
+solutions is the difficulty in removing the sodium ion from the

-solution.
-The only practical approach is by major dilution.
-The
+spent (waste) solution.
+The only practical approach is by major

-presence of sodium in drinking water is not desirable because its
+dilution.
+The presence of sodium in drinking water is not

 Attempts have been made to substitute oxide compounds of calcium